udavdasha/alnalyser/README.md

 # alnalyser
 **Your helper for a reasonable work with multiple sequence alignments (in bioinformatics)**

-This software is aimed to help in a daily routine work of any bioinformatician who works with multiple sequence alignments and uses them further to build phylogenetic trees.
+This software is aimed to help in a daily routine work of a bioinformatician who works with multiple sequence alignments and uses them further to build phylogenetic trees.
 Briefly, it is a graphical interface which allows to maintain multiple projects with sequence alignment and additional data for it.
 First, it can map information about hits of profile HMMs from a certain database on the sequence alignment, including